 A Bulletproof Ranking: Celebrating 20 Years of 50 Cent’s Get Rich or Die Tryin’

 Can you believe it’s been two whole decades since 50 Cent dropped his bombastic debut album, Get Rich or Die Tryin’?
 Twenty years of head-nodding beats, unforgettable hooks, and a lot of Vitamin Water.
-Not to mention that the man himself, Curtis “50 Cent” Jackson, will perform in Salt Lake City on July 21, 2023.
-Now, if that isn’t a reason to pop some champagne (or crack open a bottle of his signature Le Chemin du Roi if you’re feeling fancy), I don’t know what is.
-So, in honor of this milestone and the upcoming live performance, we’re taking a trip down memory lane to rank the 14 best songs on 50 Cent’s iconic album (apologies to the introduction and four other tracks).
-Buckle up.
+So, in honor of this milestone and the upcoming live performance, we’re taking a trip down memory lane to rank the 14 best songs on 50 Cent’s iconic album (apologies for the introduction and four other tracks).
 It’s about to get gangsta.

 50 Cent’s Get Rich or Dies Tryin‘: An Album That Shook the Hip-Hop World